Qingqingran/Cognition-guided-neurofeedback-BCI-dataset-on-nicotine-addiction/README.md

 This is a novel cognition-guided neurofeedback BCI dataset on nicotine addiction.
 Data is attached in [publish](https://github.com/Qingqingran/Cognition-guided-neurofeedback-BCI-dataset-on-nicotine-addiction/releases/tag/publish) release.
 ## About file

-- cue_reactivity_1 and cue_reactivity_2.zip: the eeg data of cue reactivity task
+- cue_reactivity_1.zip and cue_reactivity_2.zip: the eeg data of cue reactivity task
 - nf_eeg.zip: the data of the neurofeedback performance
-- chan62.txt: electrode location file
+- chan62.txt: the location of electrod

 ## About trigger